ForgeRock/forgeops/how-tos/forgeops-commands.md

 After that you can apply the environment to get your basic deployment up and running.
-We recommend you start with a single instance deployment to develop your AM and IDM configs so you can export them and build your custom container images.
+We recommend you start with a single instance deployment to develop your PingAM and PingIDM configs so you can export them and build your custom container images.

 The build step bakes any file based configuration changes into your application